fatmali/react-formik-wizard/README.md

 # 🧙 React Formik Wizard

-> A simple json based wizard component for creating wizards with React and Formik
+> A simple opinionated library for creating wizards with React and Formik using JSON

 [![NPM](https://img.shields.io/npm/v/react-formik-wizard.svg)](https://www.npmjs.com/package/react-formik-wizard) [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)

+## Intro

+Building forms is hectic.
+Building wizards, even more so!
+I built this library to enable me to create quick wizards and forms using plain json for my own use.
+Having a form defined in a structure like JSON has a lot of advantages, to name a few:

+1. Lose coupling between your components and your forms, you can have your forms stored as json anywhere in your architecture
+2. Easy to build and deploy tools that would help in form creation

 ## Install